reema0814/Azure-Synapse-Analytics-Day/05-data-science-with-spark.md

    ![Databricks notebook is presented.
 Cluster selection and Run all commands are highlighted.](media/stog2.png "Running Exercise 5 Notebook")

-3. Navigate ack to resource group and select the storage account **asadatastore**.
+3. Navigate back to resource group and select the storage account **asadatastore**.

    ![Databricks notebook is presented.
 Cluster selection and Run all commands are highlighted.](media/stog4.png "Running Exercise 5 Notebook")